 10 For he who has entered His rest has himself also ceased from his works as God did from His.

-Verse 10 explains the nature of God’s rest for His people today or for people in the church age.
+Verse 10 explains the nature of God’s rest for His people today—that is, for both the first readers of Hebrews and for people in the church age.

 The “for” here indicates that the grounds for God’s rest is equivalent to “Sabbath rest” in the previous verse.

 he [the believer] who has entered His rest

 The “rest” here is the believer entering the rest of the present Christian life, into the rest that God Himself provides.
 God’s “rest” is a life of faith based on God’s provisions, His promises, His grace.
 It is the opposite of a life of legalism, or the life that trusts in self by gaining God’s approbation by what we do.